 - Breast augmentation and lift – combines the use of an implant and a lift to create a fuller breast while also dealing with sagging and drooping that can occur after pregnancy

-- Liposuction – removes unwanted fatty deposits, typically in the love handles, abdomen or thighs
+- Liposuction – removes unwanted fatty deposits, typically in the love handles, abdomen or thighs.

-- Botox – relaxes facial muscles to smooth wrinkles
+- Botox – relaxes facial muscles to smooth wrinkles.

 - Fillers (such as Restylane or Juvederm) – restore the loss in facial fat

-- Medical-grade skin care or chemical peels – restore the youthful glow of your skin
+Medical-grade skin care or chemical peels – restore the youthful glow of your skin.

-Must I get a breast implant with a mommy makeover?
+Must I get a Breast Implant with a Mommy Makeover?

 The decision to get a breast implant is entirely up to you and is NOT a requirement.
 Breast rejuvenation can be accomplished with a breast lift alone or in conjunction with an implant.
-An implant will create upper pole fullness (a fuller look at the top of the breast) that cannot typically be achieved with a lift alone.
+An implant will often result in upper pole fullness (a fuller look at the top of the breast) that cannot typically be achieved with a lift alone.
 A lift is important if your nipple position is too low and would be better situated further up on your chest.

-How soon after having my baby can I get a mommy makeover?
+How soon after having my baby can I get a Mommy Makeover?

 Dr. Sailon recommends you complete childbearing (i.e., do not plan on having more children) before considering a mommy makeover.
 After giving birth, it is important to give some time for your weight to stabilize as well as for your skin and breasts to recoil.
-If you are lactating, Dr. Sailon recommends you wait at least 3 months after the cessation of breastfeeding before undergoing a breast procedure.
+If you are lactating, Dr. Sailon recommends you wait at least 3 months after the cessation of breastfeeding before undergoing a breast enhancement procedure.

 How long is the recovery?

-Dr. Sailon is sensitive to that new mothers often do not have prolonged periods of time for recovery.
-During your consultation, he will work with you to develop a highly customized treatment plan.
+Dr. Sailon is sensitive to the fact that new mothers often do not have prolonged periods of time for recovery.
+During your consultation, he will work with you to develop a customized treatment plan.
 Surgery is performed on a same-day basis, meaning you go home after surgery.
 Dr. Sailon does everything possible to minimize pain from surgery so that you are back to your daily life as soon as possible.
-Most mommy makeovers entail a short recovery of about 1 week before you can work and care for children.
+Most mommy makeovers entail recovery of about 1 week before you can work and care for children.
 Exercise and more vigorous activity can often be resumed gently at 2 weeks.